netspective-labs/ugc/README.md

-# UGC (User Generated Content) Contributions Management System
+# Universal UGC (User Generated Content) Contributions Management System

-The `ugc` library is a Deno module designed to facilitate the management and validation of User Generated Content (UGC).
+The `uugc` library is a Deno module designed to facilitate the management and validation of User Generated Content (UGC).
 With the power of Zod, it offers strong type validations for entities related to UGC.
 The module simplifies the process of storing contributions, making them hierarchical, and provides both in-memory and potentially other persistent solutions.

-Can be used for a variety of use-cases such as commenting system (e.g. blog comments), forum messages, real-time chats, sync'ing with Discord, etc.
+We call it _Universal_ UGC (`UUGC`) because it can be used for a variety of use-cases such as commenting system (e.g. blog comments), forum messages, real-time chats, sync'ing with Discord, LinkedIn, Slack, Teams, etc.

 ## Features